RepTools/BlenderTools/README.md

 ## PerCamRender
 Renders the scene from all cameras in the scene

-## Remove Unused Materials
-Removes all unused materials from the scene

 ## Set Origin
 Sets the origin of each object to the center of its bounding box

 ## Decimate
 Whole bunch of different algorithms and processes to reduce the amount of vertices in the scene

+## Adjust Lighting (Plugin)
+Adjusts all lighting of the scene in specific increaments